farazfazli/future-backend-project/README.txt

 INTRODUCTION
 ------------

 This is a take-home assignment completed using Go and Postgres.
-Docs can be viewed by opening docs.html
+Docs can be viewed by opening docs.html (the server *must* be running to view the docs)

 PREREQUISITES & SETUP
 ---------------------